Movatterモバイル変換

 Composition of Earth's atmosphere by molecular count, excluding water vapor.
 Lower pie represents trace gases that together compose about 0.0434% of the atmosphere.[5][6][7]

 The three major constituents of Earth's atmosphere arenitrogen,oxygen, andargon.
 Water vapor accounts for roughly 0.25% of the atmosphere by mass.
-The concentration of water vapor (a greenhouse gas) varies significantly from around 10 ppm by mole fraction in the coldest portions of the atmosphere to as much as 5% by mole fraction in hot, humid air masses, and concentrations of other atmospheric gases are typically quoted in terms of dry air (without water vapor).[8]: 8 The remaining gases are often referred to as trace gases,[9] among which are othergreenhouse gases, principally carbon dioxide, methane, nitrous oxide, and ozone.
+In the lower atmosphere, the concentration of water vapor (a greenhouse gas) varies significantly from around 10 ppm by mole fraction in the coldest portions of the atmosphere to as much as 5% by mole fraction in hot, humid air masses, and concentrations of other atmospheric gases are typically quoted in terms of dry air (without water vapor).[8]: 8 The remaining gases are often referred to as trace gases,[9] among which are othergreenhouse gases, principally carbon dioxide, methane, nitrous oxide, and ozone.
 Besides argon, othernoble gases,neon,helium,krypton, andxenon are also present.
-Filtered air includes trace amounts of many otherchemical compounds.
-Many substances of natural origin may be present in locally and seasonally variable small amounts asaerosols in an unfiltered air sample, includingdust of mineral and organic composition,pollen andspores,sea spray, andvolcanic ash.
-Various industrialpollutants also may be present as gases or aerosols, such aschlorine (elemental or in compounds),fluorine compounds and elementalmercury vapor.
-Sulfur compounds such ashydrogen sulfide andsulfur dioxide (SO2) may be derived from natural sources or from industrial air pollution.
+Filtered air includes trace amounts of many otherchemical compounds.[10]

-The volume fraction of the main constituents of the Earth's atmosphere as a function of height, based on theMSIS-E-90 atmospheric model; the model only works above 85 km
+The volume fraction of the main constituents of the Earth's atmosphere as a function of height, based on theMSIS-E-90 atmospheric model.
+The model only works above 85 km.

-Major constituents of air[5]
+Major constituents of air[5]: 258

 Dry air